wp-plugins/woocommerce-gift-wrapper/readme.txt

 * Finished l10n install
 * Added in copyright/fork notice for Gema75
 * Modal view in cart
+= 1.2.0 =
+* Wordpress 4.3 ready
+* Woocommerce version < 2.2.2 support removed
+* Spanish and French translations

+== Changelog ==
+= 1.0 October 29 2014
+* Initial release

+= 1.0.1 November 6 2014
+* Clarifications on settings page to help prevent users making the wrong category invisible; multi-select may need to be removed.

+= 1.0.2 November 6 2014
+* Removed setting to hide gift wrap from catalog as it was potentially disruptive if category was set wrong

+= 1.0.3 December 2 2014
+* Now compatible with versions of WC < 2.2.2
+* Minor CSS fix

+= 1.1.0 January 13 2014
+* Finished l10n install
+* Added in copyright/fork notice for Gema75
 * Modal view in cart

+= 1.2.0 August 12 2015
+* Wordpress 4.3 ready
+* Fixed JS and modal issues (modal was clipped when page was scrolled, JS now loaded in footer)
+* JS dialog option when replacing wrapping already in cart
+* User notes added below Product name in cart for customer reassurance
+* Woocommerce version < 2.2.2 support removed
+* Spanish and French translations